 We’ve looked at several apps that help you report problems on your local streets.
 Each one has a slightly different focus, from sending a quick note directly to your city council to alerting other drivers in real time.
 The best app for you will match your specific needs and the urgency of the situation.
 For example, if your goal is simply to get a recurring pothole on your street fixed, a direct-to-council app is perfect.
 But if you’re trying to help emergency services understand which roads are impassable after a hurricane, you’ll want a platform built for large-scale coordination.
 Thinking about your goal first will help you pick the most effective tool from the list below.
 Let’s look at five of the best apps that can help you make your streets safer, one report at a time.

-PubSafe: For Road Damage and Beyond
+PubSafe: For More Than Just Road Damage

 While many apps focus solely on potholes, PubSafe treats road damage as a critical piece of overall community safety.
 It’s a comprehensive disaster response platform where you can report road damage alongside other hazards like fallen trees, flooding, or power outages.
 This is especially useful during major weather events or emergencies.
 Instead of just flagging a problem, you’re contributing to a real-time, shareable map that helps first responders, NGOs, and neighbors understand the full scope of a situation.
 You can report an incident with photos and precise locations, making your report actionable for response teams.
 It’s the ideal tool when road damage is more than just an inconvenience; it’s a public safety issue.

-FixMyStreet: Go Straight to Your Local Council
+FixMyStreet: Send Reports Straight to Your Council

 If you want your report to land directly in your local council’s inbox, FixMyStreet is a fantastic choice.
 This app is designed to streamline communication between you and the authorities responsible for public works.
 According to its developer, mySociety, the FixMyStreet app lets you report issues like potholes, unsafe paving, or even illegal dumping right when you spot them.
 The process is simple: snap a photo, add a few details, and the app sends your report to the correct council.
 It takes the guesswork out of figuring out who to contact, making it an efficient tool for everyday civic engagement and getting those nagging local problems fixed.

-ReportMyRoad: Connects with Local Authorities
+ReportMyRoad: Your Direct Link to Local Authorities

 ReportMyRoad is another free and user-friendly app focused on connecting community members with their local authorities.
 Its strength lies in its simplicity.
 As noted on its App Store page, users can quickly report issues like potholes or cracks by sending photos and descriptions of the problem.
 The app is designed to be intuitive, so you can submit a report in just a few taps without a complicated sign-up process.
 If you’re looking for a straightforward way to alert your local road crews to specific damage, the ReportMyRoad app is a solid, no-frills option that gets the job done.